CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 |An admonition to false teachers.|Jeremiah 23:1-3|

 Let's look at the difference between a true follower of Christ, and one who is Christian in name only, from the context of slander.
 [This article](https://www.gotquestions.org/works-of-the-flesh.html) is fairly informative as well.

+> If anyone claims, “I am living in the light,” but hates a fellow believer, that person is still living in darkness. &mdash; 1 John 2:9 NLT

 |True Christian<br><span style="color:#009933;">Fruit of the Spirit</span>|False Christian<br><span style="color:#990000;">Works of the Flesh</span>|
 |:-:|:-:|